-As there are so many milks out there in the supermarket isles and more varieties becoming available I thought it would be timely to review.
+As there are so many kinds of milk out there in the supermarket aisles and more varieties becoming available I thought it would be timely to review.

 It really is about finding the milk that works best for your body.
-Cow’s milk has it’s benefits such as fighting osteoporosis and tooth decay, but what do you choose if you have an intolerance to moo juice or just want to skim the moo in your juice?
+Cow’s milk has its benefits but with it also comes a lot of argument around the fact that it isn’t the best option for humans, but what do you choose if you have an intolerance to moo juice or just want to skim the moo in your juice?

 + Goats milk